mediamicroservices/mm/README.md

 #### makepodcast ####
 * makepodcast creates a Quicktime file that is suitable for podcasting from a video file or package input.
 Your command will look like this: makepodcast [input].
-* makepodcast has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makepodcast has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makepodcast -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makepodcast -n [input].
 If you use option e, your command will look like this: makepodcast -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makepodcast -E [input].

 ####  makeprores ####
 * makeprores creates a prores/quicktime file from a video file or package input.
 Your command will look like this: makeprores [input].
-* makeprores has options d, o, n, e, E. To reread what those options mean, return to [link to section header].
+* makeprores has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makeprores -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makeprores -n [input].
 If you use option e, your command will look like this: makeprores -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makeprores -E [input].

 #### makeqctoolsreport ####